FAQs

 See Locating Tips

 A proactive method of scanning an area to detect all buried conductors before excavation.
-Using high-frequency locating, the operator performs broad sweeps to energize and detect both obvious and hidden lines.
-This is a best practice before any digging project, complementing 811 call-before-you-dig services, to prevent damage and ensure safety.
+Using high-frequency induction, the operator performs broad sweeps to energize and detect both obvious and hidden lines.
+This is a best practice before any digging project, complementing 811 call-before-you-dig services, to verify marks, discover unmarked lines, prevent damage and ensure safety.
+It is also a method to find a starting point on a line before tracing it out completely.

 Learn About Safety Sweeps